srv/jf_object_detection/README.md

 To train an object detection neural network from scratch, we refer to the Google object detection API, which uses Tensorflow: https://github.com/tensorflow/models/tree/196d173a24613a045e641ef21ba9863c77bd1e2f/research/object_detection.

-We provide our training data in the following link: https://zenodo.org/record/3545785#.XdJ2XsYh3CI.
+We provide our training and test data in the following link: https://zenodo.org/record/6832131#.Ys_WliaxXCI.

 Otherwise, if you want to apply transfer learning over our already trained network, or use it as is, we provide our already trained best model as a checkpoint (for retraining purposes) and as a frozen graph (.pb ready to deploy): https://zenodo.org/record/3549367#.XdZJVcYh3CI.